Graham Price

 • Acting for a Singaporean sovereign wealth fund on its US$1 billion bond and loan financing to an Indonesian logistics business

-• FountainVest in its US$300 million Fund IV capital call facility and subsequent amendments and increase;
+• FountainVest in both its Fund III and Fund IV capital call facilities and subsequent amendments

 • Ontario Teachers’ Pension Plan Board on the US$52 million refinancing of its investment in Kyobo Life Insurance